haasr/discussionbot/readme.rst

 Install dependencies
 --------------------

-Open Powershell (if on Windows) to the main folder of this cloned repository and install the
+Open Terminal (Mac) or PowerShell (Windows) to the main folder of this cloned repository and install the requirements:
-requirements:

 ``pip install -r requirements.txt``